alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 tags: ["debugging", "programming"]
 ---

-The story I'm about to tell happened while I've been developing [Reflect calendar](https://reflectcal.com), which undoubtedly could be considered a large javascript application.
+The story I'm about to tell happened while I've been developing [Reflect calendar](https://reflectcal.com), which was undoubtedly a large javascript application.
 The story of developing and being enlightened with ideas is most surely a story of itself, so maybe it will be told some time in the future.
 For now it'll be enough to say that choice of [closure library](https://code.google.com/p/closure-library/) and [closure compiler](https://developers.google.com/closure/compiler/) was only logical for an app of such scale.

 Most development time was spent working with code in uncompiled form, though I did some compilation runs just to see what size compiled code would have.
 It was actually fun to see how code grew to 50k, then to 70k and then to dreadful — for that point — 100k.
-Then I added gzip ant task on top of compile task, just to easy myself that ungzipped size is not that important, but gzipped size is.
+Then I added a gzip ant task on top of the compile task to reassure myself that what mattered was the gzipped size, not the ungzipped size.

 So it was finally time to compile whole application and to see if compilation broke any functionality.